-The ISEH has been supporting a number of elite athletes as they have returned-to-sport following COVID-19.
-Accordingly, we have developed a Long-COVID syndrome pathway specifically dedicated to individuals who have had COVID-19 infection but are now struggling to physically get back to levels of fitness pre-infection.
+The Institute of Sport, Exercise and Health (ISEH) has been supporting a number of elite athletes as they have returned-to-sport following COVID-19.
+Accordingly, we have developed a long-COVID syndrome pathway specifically dedicated to individuals who have had COVID-19 infection but are now struggling to physically get back to levels of fitness pre-infection.

-Led by our expert sports respiratory physician, Dr James Hull and sports cardiologist, Dr Guido Pieles the ISEH has access to a broad range of specialist investigations that are selected based upon the individuals presenting symptoms.
+Led by our expert sports respiratory physician, Professor James Hull and clinical specialist physiotherapist, Julie Moore the ISEH has access to a broad range of specialist investigations that are selected based upon the individuals presenting symptoms.

 Investigations may include:

-History & physical examination: training volume, physiology/performance testing review
+History and physical examination: training volume, physiology/performance testing review

 For further details, please contact: